agilbert1412/HanabiStrategy/Strategy/Level 2 - Beginner/26 - Balancing Plays.md

 Sometimes you will need to choose between a more clue-efficient play (ex: finesse) or a more tempo efficient play (getting the card in a less active player's hand).
 There is no general correct answer to that.

 Each specific case must be evaluated to the best of your capacity.
 How efficient is the clue-efficient play?
 (2 cards for one clue?
 3? more?).
 How unbalanced will the hands be if you choose to prioritize clues (is it 4-0, or 3-2?)?
 Is your team currently in need of clues, or in need of tempo?
-Are therer many critical cards close to chops, do you need the extra clues to save them?
+Are there many critical cards close to chops, do you need the extra clues to save them?

 <br />